wbond/vat_moss-python/readme.md

 ### Determine VAT Rate from Billing Address

-*Either this method, or Determine VAT Rate from Declared Residence, can be used as one piece of location proof.
-Using both will not result in two pieces of proof since both are user-provided locations.*

-The user's VAT Rate can be determined by processing a payment and using the billing address from the payment provider, or prompting the user to input their country (code), postal code and city name.
+The user's VAT Rate can be determined by processing a payment and using the billing address from the payment provider.

 The method signature is `vat_moss.billing_address.calculate_rate(country_code, postal_code, city)`.